 Our tax strategy, which is published annually on our website, sets out our attitude to our tax affairs and how we conduct ourselves.
 Paying and collecting the right taxes at the right time is part of our overall approach.

-Suppliers will meet all legal obligations in respect of taxation, in the UK and globally, making all appropriate tax returns and tax payments accurately and on time.
-We aim to be: sustainable in the long term - our group's tax rate depends on our business performance and not artificial tax planning well governed - we manage tax risk like any other risk in our business and invest in our people fair - we recognise the impact tax has on wider society and undertake to act responsibly in all tax matters transparent - we seek to explain the taxation of our business to all our stakeholders.
+We aim to be:

+- sustainable in the long term our group's tax rate depends on our business performance and not artificial tax planning - well governed we manage tax risk like any other risk in our business and invest in our people - fair we recognise the impact tax has on wider society and undertake to act responsibly in all tax matters - transparent we seek to explain the taxation of our business to all our stakeholders